Syeoryn/textAnalysisSuite/README.md

         getMostCommonNGrams({ Hello: { World: 1 }, World: { !: 2 }, !: { Goodbye: 1, null: 1 }, Goodbye: { world: 1 }})
         // returns [“World!”]
       ```
+    * listNGramsByCount: function(nGrams)
+      * Given an input set of nGrams (of the same format as the buildNGrams output), listNGramsByCount will return all nGrams sorted into buckets by count.
+      * Example:
+      ```
+        // Example input for “Hello, World!
+How’s the weather?
+Goodbye, World!” listNGramsByCount({ hello: 1, world: 2, “how’s”: 1, the: 1, weather: 1, goodbye: 1})
+        // returns { 1: [“hello”, “how’s”, “the”, “weather”, “goodbye”], 2: [“world”]}
+      ```

+  * Term Frequency - Inverse Document Frequency (TFIDF) Module:
+    * countTermFrequencies: function(text [, options])
+      * Counts the number of times each token appears in the input text.
+      * Current options include tokenLength, which dictates the number of words that comprise each token.  tokenLength defaults to 1.
+      * Depends on nGrams module, which can get all tokens with arbitrary length.
+    * storeTermFrequencies: function(tokenSet, TFStorage)
+      * Adds the tokenSet to the collectionStorage for improved analysis over time.
+      * It’s recommended to save this collection in a persistent data store, although this is unnecessary.
+      * If collectionStorage is not provided, it will create it as an object and return that object.
+    * normalizeTermFrequencies: function(tokenSet, TFStorage)
+      * For each token in tokenSet, normalizeTermFrequencies will divide its count by the total number found in TFStorage and return the token set with normalized counts.
+    * identifyUniqueTerms: function(normalizedTokenSet [, options])
+      * From the input normalizedTokenSet, identifyUniqueTerms will return the most unique tokens, as defined by the highest TFIDF
+      * Current options include uniqueThreshold.
+If specified, identifyUniqueTerms will return all terms with a TFIDF equal to or greater than the uniqueThreshold